Medical Tourism in Tennessee

 The Lung Institute is a leading global provider of innovative regenerative medicine technologies for the treatment of an array of debilitating lung and pulmonary conditions.
 We are committed to an individualized patient-centric approach, which consistently provides the highest quality of care and produces positive outcomes.
 By applying modern-day best practices to the growing field of regenerative medicine, the Lung Institute is improving lives.

-Stem Cell Treatment for Lung Disease
+Cellular Treatment for Lung Disease